 \subsubsection{Workflow During Kernel Launch}

-When a new kernel launches ({ \circlednumber{myred}{1}}), the Global CP implements our task allocation algorithm to split the MoE kernel into sub-kernels for each die and executes the predictor algorithm to generate duplication guidance (cp\_en field is PDU).
+When a new kernel launches ({ \circlednumber{myred}{1}}), the Global CP runs our task allocation algorithm to split the MoE kernel into per-die sub-kernels and executes the predictor to generate duplication guidance (cp\_en field is PDU).
 The Global CP then sends sub-kernels and prediction information to local CPs ({ \circlednumber{myred}{2}}).
-After receiving the guidance information from Global CP, each local CP allocates tasks to its SMs ({ \circlednumber{myred}{3}}) and configures the prediction table in the D2D controller for local HBM management ({ \circlednumber{myred}{4}}).
-After computation, the local CP collects expert duplication statistics and sends them to the Global CP to update expert distribution information.
+Each local CP allocates tasks to its SMs ({ \circlednumber{myred}{3}}) and configures the prediction table in the D2D controller for local HBM management ({ \circlednumber{myred}{4}}).
+After computation, local CPs collect expert duplication statistics and send them to Global CP to update expert distribution information.